allankapoor/hurricane_damage/README.md

 <h3> Summary Images </h3>

 In classification problems based on structured (tabular) data, it is common to explore summary statistics for each feature (column).
 For this image classification problem I used the numeric RGB color values in the images to calculate summary statistics by pixel (feature) and then plot them visually.
-By plotting visual summaries of the two classes differences can be identified between them that could inform decisions about neural network architecture.  </p>
+By plotting visual summaries of the two classes, differences can be identified between them that could inform decisions about neural network architecture.  </p>

 <h4> Mean Value by Class </h4>